Buying a Car Without A Title

 Author Image

 When you buy a car, whether new or used, one of the most important documents you’ll need is the title.
 The title, also known as a certificate of ownership, is proof that you are the vehicle’s legal owner.
-However, not all cars have titles, which may leave you wondering if purchasing a titleless car is possible.
+However, not all cars have titles, which may leave you wondering if purchasing a car without a title is possible.

 The quick answer is yes.
-You can buy a car without a title.
-However, you’ll need to take extra steps to ensure the vehicle is legally yours and registered with your state’s motor vehicle agency.
+You buy a car without a title.
+However, you’ll need to take extra steps before becoming the new owner to ensure the vehicle is legally yours and registered with your state’s motor vehicle agency.
 For these reasons, you should exercise caution when buying a vehicle without a title.

 What Is a Car Title?